factorial-io/phabalicious/docs/installation.md

 ## Dependencies
 Phabalicious needs at least PHP 7.2 with the json- and openssl-extensions.
 Most of the methods dependes on installed cli commands, you will get an error-message if they can't be found.

-## Installation using published Phar
+## Installation using published phar

 * Download the latest version from [Github](https://github.com/factorial-io/phabalicious/releases)
-* copy the phar to a suitable folder, e.g. `cp phabalicious.phab /usr/local/bin/phab`
+* copy the phar to a suitable folder, e.g. `cp phabalicious.phar /usr/local/bin/phab`
 * Make it executable, e.g. `chmod u+x /usr/local/bin/phab`

 ## Installation from source